 The Queensland CTP insurance system

-In Queensland, injury claims arising from motor vehicle accidents are governed by the Motor Accident Insurance Act 1994, which establishes a compulsory insurance framework for people injured due to another party’s driving.
+In Queensland, injury claims arising from motor vehicle accidents are governed by the Motor Accident Insurance Act 1994 (Qld), which establishes a compulsory insurance framework for people injured due to another party's driving.
+Rather than claiming directly against the at-fault driver, injured people make a claim against the vehicle's CTP insurance, which is attached to the vehicle's registration.

 Who can claim under the scheme